Rootstrikers/vdash/README.md

 Solution
 ---
-The Rootstrikers volunteer dashboard is an effort to develop and, where possible, integrate the information technology necessary to support the vision of a plausible, modern, data-driven, grass-roots advocacy campaign.
+The Rootstrikers volunteer dashboard is an effort to develop and, where possible, integrate the information technology necessary to support the vision of a crowdsourced campaign against corruption.

 Strategy
 ---
-In order to both sway public opinion and enact policy changes, it is necessary to:
+In order to mobilize a large-scale campaign, it is necessary to:

-1. Build the broadest coalition possible;
+1. Build the broadest coalition possible; and
-2. Support diverse organizations and strategies which are in agreement with Rootstrikers core vision; and
-3. Endorse our own vision by remaining transparent, free (as in speech), and community driven.
+2. Endorse our own vision by remaining transparent, free (as in speech), and community driven.

 Approach
 ---